MycroftAI/mycroft-gui/documentation/README.md

 #### INTRODUCTION TO MYCROFT-GUI

-Mycroft-GUI is an open source visual and display framework for Mycroft running on top of KDE Plasma Technology and built using Kirigami a lightweight user interface framework for convergent applications which are empowered by QT.
+Mycroft-GUI is an open source visual and display framework for Mycroft running on top of KDE Plasma Technology and built using Kirigami a lightweight user interface framework for convergent applications which are empowered by Qt.

 #### GETTING STARTED